 Review the newspaper or listen to France 24, and underline the five or ten new words you think you’ll have the hardest time remembering.

 Write out each word by hand in your notebook, followed by its meaning—ten times each.
 You should also try to reuse the words in contexts.

 Repetition is key when it comes to remembering new vocabulary, so the act of writing it down repetitively will help you commit it to memory easily.

 If you learn five new words a day, five days a week, you’ll be learning 25 new words a week, or a minimum of 100 words a month!

 4. Write a paragraph in French about your line of business

 Imagine that you are meeting an important business contact and have to describe what you do or talk about the line of business that you’re in.
 Write down in French the key points of what you’d like to say in a paragraph, and try to incorporate some of the words you’ve learned doing the other exercises in the previous tips above.

 If you’re not currently in a specific line of business, write about your dream business sector.
 You can also write this in a question and answer format, as if you were having a face-to-face discussion with a potential business partner.

 Follow these tips and you’ll quickly and easily improve your knowledge of business French, as well as your confidence in your expression skills.

-If you master business French in Paris, you’ll definitely have a more competitive edge with the potential to increase your professional opportunities and build up important business relationships with French-speakers.
+If you master business French, you’ll definitely have a more competitive edge with the potential to increase your professional opportunities and build up important business relationships with French-speakers.